 What possible consequences could a juvenile delinquent receive?

 If no formal charges are brought against the child, the prosecutor or probation officer has the option of choosing one or more of the following informal consequences:

 After a child is charged as a juvenile delinquent, they have now been exposed to the juvenile justice system and may be more likely to re-offend.
-It is extremely important to take these charges seriously and act on them by hiring a Juvenile Delinquency Attorney.
+It is extremely important to take these charges seriously and act on them by hiring a juvenile delinquency attorney.
 You and your child will need guidance through the juvenile court system and experienced legal attorneys who will make sure your child’s case is handled compassionately and proficiently.
 We care about the future of our children and the necessity of giving them every opportunity for a positive outcome.
-If your child needs a Juvenile Delinquency Attorney in Salt Lake City, contact Jardine Law offices at 801-350-3506 to request a free case evaluation or visit our website at www.jardinelawoffices.com.
+If your child needs a Juvenile delinquency attorney in Salt Lake City, contact us at 801-350-3506 to request a free case evaluation or visit our website at www.jardinelawoffices.com.